 “While intuitive eating might work well for some people, without addressing broader social issues, it won’t be possible to ensure equal dietary choices for all,” she says.
 Dr Gregorevic is the founder of an online exercise and wellbeing program, Project Three Six Twelve.

-What about the influence of social media in the anti-diet sphere?
+The influence of social media in the anti-diet sphere

 “Nutrition experts on Instagram are posting everything from oversized bagels to pizza to burgers to monstrous ice cream cones and it may be sending the wrong message,” Cassetty tells NBC, calling a lot of it ‘food porn.’

 “I don’t agree that the desire to lose weight is always a sign of self-loathing as some anti-diet experts would have you believe,” she says.